hedgepigdaniel/hedgepigdaniel.github.io/projects.markdown

 ## Authorship

-These are projects which I created myself, either mostly or entirely.
+These are projects which I created myself, either alone or with others.

 ### webpack-error-on-warnings-plugin